tboue/docs/PlatformDeveloperGuide/trace.rst

 * it is an OS task: ``priority_sent = task_priority * 100``.
 * it is a MicroEJ Java thread: ``priority_sent = MicroJvm_task_priority * 100 + thread_priority``.

-Use
-===

-MicroEJ platforms can generate specific events that allow monitoring current Java thread executed, Java exceptions, Java allocations, etc.

-To enable MEJ32 tracing, in MicroEJ SDK:

-1. Click on your MicroEJ application project
-2. Run -> Run Configurations
-3. Select your configuration
-4. In the configuration tab:
-5. Target -> Debug
-6. Check: "Enable execution traces" and "Start execution traces automatically"

 ..
    | Copyright 2020, MicroEJ Corp.
 Content in this space is free